 When this plastic concrete hardens like a stone, it is referred to as hardened concrete or simply concrete.

-For preparing mortar and concrete, cement and lime are commonly used as high quality mixtures, sand and surkhi as a high-quality mixture, crushed stone and crushed bricks as coarse aggregates.
+In mortar vs concrete preparation, cement and lime are commonly used as high quality mixtures, sand and surkhi as a high-quality mixture, crushed stone and crushed bricks as coarse aggregates.

 Difference between mortar and Concrete: